tfwio/blender-knob/readme.md

 > This is a basic outline and demonstration of the things that I've learned while attempting to do this with blender and ImageMagick.
 >
-> This (I don't beleive) isn't really going to be one of those copy/paste type of things.
+> This (I don't believe) isn't really going to be one of those copy/paste type of things.
 You're going to need to become if not allready familiar with [Blender](http://blender.org) and perhaps (of course) have use for interest in knobs in IPLUG or something like.
 The blender files use blender's "Cycles" renderer and a minimal amount of compositing which if you're new to can be a bit mind-bending to wrap your mind around at first glance—but, as you may find...
 The results are well worth it.
 >
 > Not every technique (as found in the blender files) is likely documented as there may well be errors in some of the process I jotted down here (a year or so back).
 This is just an initial dump of my notes with a little editing and am glad I jotted everything down since I had to re-read it a few times to catch back up to par—so please do bare with me as I refurbish over time!

 ![Example 33'rd frame; frame 32 of 64]

-![Another Example (flipped 90deg for readability)]
+![Another Example (flipped 90° for readability)]

 ## THINGS I MIGHT FORGET AGAIN (Blender)